riya9927/rolling-stones-song-cohorts/README.md

-# 🎵 Creating Cohorts of Songs using Clustering (Spotify - Rolling Stones)
+# 🎵 Creating Cohorts of Songs using Clustering

 This project applies **unsupervised machine learning (clustering)** techniques to create **cohorts of songs** based on their audio features from Spotify's API.
 By identifying patterns in musical attributes like energy, danceability, valence, and more, the project groups songs into meaningful clusters that can be used for recommendation systems.